thanos-io/thanos/docs/components/tools.md

                                  format details:
                                  https://thanos.io/storage.md/#configuration The
                                  object storage which replicate data to.
-      --resolution=0 ...
-Only blocks with those resolutions will be replicated.
-(Resolution in ms).
+      --resolution=0s... ...
+Only blocks with these resolutions will be replicated.
 Repeated flag.
-      --compaction=1 ...
-Only blocks with those compaction levels will be replicated.
+      --compaction=1... ...
+Only blocks with these compaction levels will be replicated.
 Repeated flag.
       --matcher=key="value" ...
 Only blocks whose external labels exactly match this matcher will be replicated.